Simmonds, Gretzky engineer Metropolitans' All-Star Game win

 LOS ANGELES (AP) -- Wayne Simmonds' first All-Star weekend after a nine-year NHL career was strange enough.
 Having Wayne Gretzky for a coach made it even more surreal.

-And after he scored the tiebreaking goal to become the All-Star Game MVP in his former home city, the Philadelphia forward could only think of one word for this West Coast trip.
+And after he scored the tiebreaking goal to become the All-Star Game MVP in his former home city, the Philadelphia forward could only think of one word for his West Coast trip.

 ''Weird,'' Simmonds said with a grin.